-The Group's approach to risk management is described within Note 9 of the Financial Statements in the 2024 Financial Report.
-Further disclosures in respect of capital adequacy and risk are provided in the Group's Capital Disclosure Reports.
+The Group's approach to risk management is described within Note 9 of the Financial Statements in the 2024 Annual Report.
+Further disclosures in respect of capital adequacy and risk are provided in the Group's annual Pillar 3 document.